Mo Yan: Works

-Influences
+Style

+Mo Yan's works are epic historical novels characterized by hallucinatory realism and containing elements of black humour.
+The Nobel Prize Committee which awarded him the 2012 Nobel Prize in literature described his hallucinatory realism as combining "folk tales, history, and the contemporary."
+His language is distinguished by his imaginative use of colour expressions.
+A major theme in Mo Yan's works is the constancy of human greed and corruption, despite the influence of ideology.
+Using dazzling, complex, and often graphically violent images, he sets many of his stories near his hometown, Northeast Gaomi Township in Shandong province.

-Mo Yan's works are predominantly social commentary, and he is strongly influenced by the social realism of Lu Xun and the magical realism of Gabriel García Márquez.
+Mo Yan's works are also predominantly social commentary, and he is strongly influenced by the magical realism of Gabriel García Márquez and the social realism of Lu Xun.
+Mo Yan says he realised that he could make "[my] family, [the] people I'm familiar with, the villagers" his characters after reading William Faulkner's The Sound and the Fury.
+He satirizes the genre of socialist realism by placing workers and bureaucrats into absurd situations.
 In terms of traditional Chinese literature, he is deeply inspired by the folklore-based classical epic novel Water Margin.
 He cites Journey to the West and Dream of the Red Chamber as formative influences.
-Mo Yan's writing style has also been influenced by the Six Dynasties, Chuanqi, notebook novels of the Ming and Qing Dynasties and especially by folk oral literature.
+Mo Yan's writing style has also been influenced by the Six Dynasties, chuanqi, notebook novels of the Ming and Qing dynasties and especially by folk oral literature.
 His creation combines all of these inspirations into one of the most distinctive voices in world literature.

-Mo Yan, who himself reads foreign authors in translation, strongly advocates the reading of world literature.
+Mo Yan's ability to convey traditionalist values inside of his mythical realism writing style in The Old Gun has allowed insight and view into the swift modernization of China.
+This short story by Mo Yan was an exemplary example of the Xungen movement Chinese literary movement and influenced many to turn back to traditional values.
+This movement portrayed the fear of loss of cultural identity due to the swift modernization of China in the 1980s.
+Mo Yan reads foreign authors in translation and strongly advocates the reading of world literature.
 At a speech to open the 2009 Frankfurt Book Fair, he discussed Goethe's idea of "world literature", stating that "literature can overcome the barriers that separate countries and nations".

-Style

-Mo Yan's works are epic historical novels characterized by hallucinatory realism and containing elements of black humor.
-Mo Yan's language is distinguished by his imaginative use of colour expressions.
-A major theme in Mo Yan's works is the constancy of human greed and corruption, despite the influence of ideology.
-Using dazzling, complex, and often graphically violent images, he sets many of his stories near his hometown, Northeast Gaomi Township in Shandong province.
-Mo Yan says he realised that he could make "[my] family, [the] people I'm familiar with, the villagers..." his characters after reading William Faulkner's The Sound and the Fury.
-He satirizes the genre of socialist realism by placing workers and bureaucrats into absurd situations.

 Mo Yan's writing is characterised by the blurring of distinctions between "past and present, dead and living, as well as good and bad".
 Mo Yan appears in his novels as a semi-autobiographical character who retells and modifies the author's other stories.
 His female characters often fail to observe traditional gender roles, such as the mother of the Shangguan family in Big Breasts & Wide Hips, who, failing to bear her husband any sons, instead is an adulterer, becoming pregnant with girls by a Swedish missionary and a Japanese soldier, among others.
 Male power is also portrayed cynically in Big Breasts & Wide Hips, and there is only one male hero in the novel.